flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 observatories](https://evetravel.wordpress.com/2015/03/22/unidentified-structures-uncloaked/),
 began partially-decloaking throughout the Cluster.
-With the appearance of these structures came the first appearance of the Circadian Seeker Sleeper drones which I've previously discussed, who have grown more and more hostile as time has progressed.
+With the appearance of these structures came the first appearance of the Circadian Seeker Sleeper drones which I've previously discussed, and eventually the Drifters, who have grown more and more hostile as time has progressed.
 It was also around now that 101 new systems became accessible to capsuleers through the wormhole network, and their new-found accessibility seems attributable to the Caroline's Star event.
 Most of these systems are, for the most part, barren.
 They consist of planetary systems in which each planet has been shattered by some cataclysmic event (think the Seyllin incident but only moreso).
 At the center, above a turbulent star, sits the enigmatic epicenters.

 One system, though, deserves special mention here: Thera.
 Thera seems to be a hub system.
 It's a massive system, over 300 AU across, and has an above-average